GeoCistern/geocistern-repo/README.md

-# Frontend of Professor Adrien Zakar's GeoCistern Website
+# Codebase of Professor Adrien Zakar's GeoCistern Website

 The goal of this project is to provide a visual display of entries from a database containing ancient Middle Eastern texts, maps, and atlases.

-This project runs runs with a React frontend and calls python API's from our [backend](https://github.com/20LiamB/geocistern-backend-repo) using FastAPI.
+This project runs runs with a React frontend and calls python API's from our backend using FastAPI.
 We connect containers using Docker.

 ## Prerequisites